cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

     account-service.default
     account-service

-The running containers are built upon a small unix image which are running NodeJs listening on specific ports.
+The running application containers are built upon a small unix image which are running NodeJs listening on specific ports.
 However it is also possible to create a session with the container using an interactive shell.
-Lets start a session within a container so we can see the kube-dns in action.
+Lets start a session with it so we can see the kube-dns in action.

 1. Locate the cost pod name and create a shell.
     ```